 Here’s a complete overview of the landscaping plan:

-The first order of business was digging an enormous hole to plant a Blue Danube pom pom juniper at the south end of the dry creek bed:
+The first order of business was digging an enormous hole.
+This gorgeous Blue Danube pom pom juniper will grow at the south end of the dry creek bed.

-Once the juniper was planted, we used a garden hose to help us outline the shape of the dry creek bed so we could dig out the grass.
-We sloped the sides and dug out a shallow bottom so we wouldn’t have to fill it with too many stones.
+Once the juniper was planted, we used a garden hose to help us outline the shape of the dry creek bed.
+Then we could dig out the grass.
+We sloped the sides and dug out a shallow bottom.
+Be sure to keep it shallow so you don’t have to fill it with too many stones.
 It was all hands on deck, so we didn’t get pictures of digging out the dry creek bed!

 When the landscape cloth was secured, we filled the dry creek bed with a colourful variety of smooth river rock.